Lipen/discrete-math-course/typst/lec-logic.typ

 ]

 #Block(color: teal)[
-  This unification of logic, computation, and algebra is one of the most beautiful discoveries in foundations of mathematics!
+  This three-way correspondence --- logic, computation, algebra --- is a deep unification at the heart of theoretical computer science.
 ]

 == Why Curry--Howard Matters